hyex-research/AquaFetch/docs/source/rr.rst

 For USGS, the catchment boundaries are sourced from HYSETS (`Arsenault et al., 2020 <https://doi.org/10.1038/s41597-020-00583-2>`_).

-Although each data source has a dedicated, however all datasets listed in Table \ref{tbl:table1} are accessible via the :py:class:`aqua_fetch.rr.RainfallRunoff` class, which allows for a unified and consistent approach to each dataset.
+Although each data source has a dedicated, however all datasets listed in Table :ref:`rr_table` are accessible via the :py:class:`aqua_fetch.rr.RainfallRunoff` class, which allows for a unified and consistent approach to each dataset.
 The class provides several methods to access static features, dynamic features, or catchment boundaries.
 Although the raw data files for each dataset may come in different formats,